The Corbett–Fitzsimmons Fight: Synopsis

-The film no longer exists in its entirety; however, it is known from contemporary sources that the film included all fourteen rounds of the event, each round lasting three minutes.
-This was not unusual for a boxing film, although each round would previously have been presented as a separate attraction.
-What made this film exceptional is a five-minute introduction that showed former champion John L. Sullivan (whom Corbett defeated in 1892) and his manager, Billy Madden, introducing the event, the introduction of referee George Siler, and both boxers entering the ring in their robes.
+The film no longer exists in its entirety; however, contemporary sources indicate that it included all fourteen three-minute rounds of the event, a dramatic shift from each round having been presented as a separate attraction.
+Also unusual, and historically exceptional, is a five-minute introduction depicting former champion John L. Sullivan (whom Corbett defeated in 1892) and his manager, Billy Madden, introducing the event and referee George Siler, followed by both boxers entering the ring in their robes.

-The one-minute rests between each round were captured on film and when it was reissued it included a ten-minute epilogue of the empty ring at the end of the fight, into which members of the audience eventually stormed.
+The one-minute rest periods between each round were captured on film, and when it was reissued it included a ten-minute epilogue of the empty ring at the end of the fight, into which members of the audience eventually stormed.
 Even with these approximate timings, the film ran a minimum of 71 minutes, and sources generally report that it exceeded 90 or 100 minutes.
 The film climaxes with Fitzsimmons hitting Corbett in the solar plexus for a knockout and Corbett crawling outside the space of the camera so that he is not visible above the waist.

 Production

 Enoch J. Rector had been an employee of the Kinetoscope Exhibition Company, which filmed Corbett and Courtney Before the Kinetograph (1894) in six one minute rounds, each exhibited via the Edison Kinetoscope as a separate peep show for a separate fee.
 Some time after leaving the company, Rector arranged for the film with boxing promoter Dan Stuart.
 Stuart offered $10,000 to the winner of the bout in an agreement signed by both boxers on 4 January 1897.
-Corbett, along with his fans, was eager to win back the title that he had lost to Fitzsimmons in Mexico.
+Corbett, along with his fans, was eager to win back the title he had vacated to Peter Maher, who then lost it to Fitzsimmons in Mexico.
 Producer William Aloysius Brady got an agreement from Rector that 25% of the proceeds of the film would go to him and Corbett; Fitzsimmons and his manager, Martin Julian, would receive $13,000.
 Fitzsimmons was outraged upon learning of the deal, and the terms were renegotiated.
 Under the new terms, each boxer and his manager would take 25%, with Rector, Stuart, and Samuel J. Tilden Jr (who had left Kinetoscope with Rector in a battle over who invented the Latham loop) dividing the remaining 50%.

-Birt Acres, a British cinematographist of Barnet, England, who shot footage of the 1896 Henley Royal Regatta on 70mm film using a ratio wider than 1.33 x 1, sought an opportunity and sent a cameraman to the United States to cover the event, but Rector had already secured an exclusive right to picture the event.
+Birt Acres, a British cinematographist of Barnet, England, who shot footage of the 1896 Henley Royal Regatta on 70 mm film using a ratio wider than 1.33 × 1, sought an opportunity and sent a cameraman to the United States to cover the event, but Rector had already secured an exclusive right to picture the event.